 CONTEXT: In chapter 1 the actor story (AS) is the connection between the vision as the starting point and the main benchmark on one side and the different kinds of evidences to confirm the actor story as a possible realization of this vision.
-The evidences emerge from an usability test, from a simulation, and from an automatic verification process.
+The evidences emerge primarily from the working experts trying to translate the vision in real processes.
+Further evidences can be gained through usability tests, through simulations, as well through automatic verification processes.

 ACTOR STORY AND THE VISION STATEMENT: The vision statement from the beginning (cf. chapter 2) tells something about the intended tasks which should be realized, the environment, where this should happen, the actors which should be the intended players in the field, as well some nonfunctional requirements, which have to be acknowledged for this vision.
-In the vision statement this is only communicated very roughly, as a sketch, an outline, but there are no assumptions about the details where and how this should be realized.
+In the vision statement this is only communicated very roughly, as a sketch, an outline; there are no assumptions about the details where and how this should be realized.
 These details have to be filled in to give the needed detailed picture which can enable a technological solution which finally hopefully can work successfully.
 This is the job of the actor story: tell the real story with enough details and with a clear logical order.